Today's Top Gainer

 RELATED PARTY TRANSACTIONS

 The policy on Related Party Transactions as approved by the Board is available on the website of the Company and can be accessed through the web link http://www.sunpharma.com/policies.
 All contracts/arrangements/transactions entered by the Company during the year under review with the related parties were in the ordinary course of business and on an arms length basis.

 As required under Section 134(3)(h) of the Act, details of transactions entered with Related Parties under the Act exceeding ten percent of the annual consolidated turnover as per the last audited financial statements are given in Form AOC-2 provided as Annexure - E to this Report.

 AUDIT COMMITTEE COMPOSITION

 The Company has developed & implemented an integrated Enterprise Risk Management Framework through which it identifies monitors, mitigates & reports key risks that impacts its ability to meet the strategic objectives.
-The Board of Directors have constitutedaRiskManagementCommittee which is entrusted with the responsibility of overseeing various strategic, operational and financial risks that the organisation faces, along with the adequacy of mitigation plans to Risk Management Policy in place that was reviewed and approved by the
+The Board of Directors have constituted a Risk Management Committee which is entrusted with the responsibility of overseeing various strategic, operational and financial risks that the organisation faces, along with the adequacy of mitigation plans to address such risks.
+There is an overarching Risk Management Policy in place that was reviewed and approved by the

 INTERNAL FINANCIAL CONTROLS